ovh/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_mysql_slow_queries/guide.en-asia.md

 ## Objective

-MySQL is one of the most popular database software.
-It has many features and can answer to complex queries with great performance.
+MySQL is one of the most popular options in database software.
+It has many features and can answer complex queries with great performance.
 But with time, your database expands itself, its complexity grows, and the performance will naturally decline.
 There are many tips available to improve the speed of your queries but to rectify this you will have to know which queries are slow.

 This guide will help you to track your slowest queries and send them to Logs Data Platform for further analysis.